DARPA-ASKEM/knowledge-middleware/README.md

 ### Testing Configuration

-To modify your test configuration, edit the `tests/conftest.py` file.
-In particular note that setting `LIVE` to `TRUE` and adding the correct endpoints for TA1 will send real payloads to TA1 services and validate the results.
+Set environment variable `MOCK_TA1` to `False` and adding the correct endpoints for TA1 will send real payloads to TA1 services and validate the results.

+To add additional scenarios, create a new directory in `tests/scenarios`.
+The directory must contain a `config.yaml` where each tests you wish to be run will be specified in `enabled`.

 ## License